 5. Always choose to pay in the local currency

-If you're given the option, always opt to pay in the local currency rather than in NZD while overseas.
-That is the only way to avoid the DCC fee.
+If you're given the option, always opt to pay in the local currency rather than in AUD while overseas.
+This is the only way to avoid the DCC fee.

 6. Minimise your ATM withdrawals